 Regular imports of fuel in duty suspension from EU countries

 You have 3 options:

 - apply for approval as a registered consignee

 - use a registered consignee who will act as your agent and import it for you

 - use an authorised warehousekeeper who receives fuel on your behalf into duty suspension in an excise warehouse approved to receive imports

-Registered consignees aren’t allowed to store or dispatch goods in duty suspension.
-They must account for the Fuel Duty as soon as the goods are received.
+Registered consignees are not allowed to store or dispatch goods in duty suspension.
+They must account for the duty as soon as the goods are received.

-To import fuel into the UK commercially that’s been released for consumption (duty-paid) in another EU country, you can follow either of these procedures:
+To import fuel into the UK commercially that’s been released for consumption (duty-paid) in an EU country, you can follow either of these procedures:

 - the standard scheme for unregistered commercial imports to import duty-paid goods into the UK and pay any UK duty in advance